qorg11/kill9/index.md

 The theme is Yotsuba B

-Anything that I've written in this website is under CC BY license.
+Anything that I've written in this website is under CC BY SA license.
 Images might or might not be under that license.

 Any article in this website is WIP.
 And they will always be WIP.